Braulio Baeza: 1970s

 In 1972, Baeza travelled to York Racecourse in England, where he rode John Galbraith's Roberto to victory over the previously unbeaten Brigadier Gerard in the inaugural Benson & Hedges Gold Cup.
-That same year, he went to Woodbine Racetrack in Toronto, Ontario, Canada, where he won the prestigious Canadian International Stakes on Droll Role for Trainer T. J.Kelly.
+That same year, he went to Woodbine Racetrack in Toronto, Ontario, Canada, where he won the prestigious Canadian International Stakes on Droll Role for trainer T. J. Kelly.
 Baeza was the jockey aboard Foolish Pleasure in the tragic 1975 match race against the great 3-year-old filly Ruffian, who had to be euthanized after she pulled up during the race with a broken front ankle.

 Braulio Baeza retired in 1976 after having won 3140 races in the United States.
 He was inducted that same year into the National Museum of Racing and Hall of Fame.

 Racing official

 In 2005, while working as an assistant clerk of the scales for the New York Racing Association, Baeza was indicted alongside clerk of scales Mario Sclafani for 291 charges of falsely recording the weight of jockeys.
 Critics claimed the allegations were a farce and down to a clerical error.
 Two years later all charges were dropped and the case was thrown out.

-Baeza later returned to the New York racing scene, becoming a New York Gaming Commission Steward.
+Baeza subsequently worked as a racing official in West Virginia prior to his retirement, while his son, Braulio Baeza Jr., works as New York Gaming Commission racing steward at New York Racing Association tracks: Aqueduct Race Track, Belmont Park and Saratoga Race Course.